linked-db/linked-ql/site/flashql.md

 With a `keyval` backend:

-- schema and data can survive reloads
+- schema and data survive reloads
-- WAL history can be persisted
+- WAL history is persisted
-- sync state can be persisted
+- sync state is persisted
 - FlashQL becomes appropriate for browser PWAs and local-first applications

 Without a persistence backend, the engine is still useful for tests, ephemeral sessions, and in-process computation, but the state disappears when the process ends.